 “Up at Fulton and Scott is a great shambling old Gothic house, a freaking decayed giant, known as The Russian Embassy.”

 This is how the writer Tom Wolfe talks about the Westerfeld House when he introduces it in his book: ‘The Electric Kool-Aid Acid Test’, chronologizing his time spent there with a group of hippies.

 Anger himself was an occultist and drew much of his elements in his films from Thelema, a pagan oriented religion founded by perhaps the most well known occultist, Aleister Crowley.

-Manson family member Bobby Beausoleil lived here for a while before he joined the cult of the Manson called, the Family.
+Another notorious person that stayed under the roof was Manson family member Bobby Beausoleil lived here for a while before he joined the cult of the Manson called, the Family.
 Beausoleil was chosen by Anger to inhabit the role of Lucifer in a movie he was working on.
 Together they spent their nights in the tower, trying to look for UFOs.
 And according to Anger, he did indeed have a “a couple of very good flying saucer sightings.”
 Here it is important to note just how important taking acid was to Anger.

 Allegedly, Beausoleil stole reels of Angers film: Lucifer Rising and took off with them being on bad terms.
 Manson himself made frequent visits to this house, and according to caretaker, Kelly Edwards, it was here that Beausoleil were drawn into the cult that eventually was behind the Helter Skelter murders.